DanielRios549/Laravel-React/README.md

 ## Running the project

 ### Before initialize the Node service for the frontend application, you need to start the containers, run the command everytime you start development.
-If you want to see the logs, just ommit the `-d` flag and run `yarn` from other terminal window.
+If you want to see the logs, just ommit the `-d` flag and run `yarn` from another terminal window.

 ```
 docker compose up -d